 LSST image processing and measurement software, although primarily designed to operate in non-crowded regions, is expected to perform well in areas of crowding.
 The current LSST applications development plan envisions making the deblender aware of Galactic longitude and latitude, and permitting it to use that information as a prior when deciding how to deblend objects.
-While not guaranteed to reach the accuracy or completeness of purpose-built
+While not guaranteed to reach the accuracy or completeness of purpose-built crowded field photometry codes, we expect this approach will yield acceptable results even in areas of moderately high crowding.

-79The number will depend on the size of the source.
+78The number will depend on the size of the source.

-80Objects that do change shape with time would, obviously, be of particular interest.
+79Objects that do change shape with time would, obviously, be of particular interest.
 Aperture fluxes provided in the Source table should suffice to detect these.
 Further per-visit shape characterization can be performed using the Science Platform.